 Due to the COVID-19 pandemic, many states have issued temporary guidance for employers of out-of-state employees.
 Find a state-by-state guide to payroll and income tax withholdings here.

-A number of unemployment benefits and programs for employees and self-employed people have been released as a result of COVID-19.
+A number of unemployment benefits and programs for employees and self-employed people have been released as a result of COVID-19, and the new bill has reinstated certain programs.
 Among these are:

 - State-level unemployment insurance